sigstore/cosign/KEYLESS.md

 They can only be changed by recompiling the binary.
 This will be made more configurable in the future.

-### Oauth Flows
+### OAuth Flows

-Cosign supports two oauth flows today: the standard flow and the device flow.
+Cosign supports two OAuth flows today: the standard flow and the device flow.

 When there is no terminal attached (non-interactive mode), `cosign` will automatically use the device flow where a link is printed to stdout.